 therapy are also listed in these guidelines by the Global Spine Care

 Initiative.
-(2) Soft Health and Healing Clinic carefully considers
+(2) Soft Health and Healing Clinic pays attention to

 these in caring for Brooks back pain.

 Patients with low back pain tend to be less active.
 Pain affects that

 decision.
 Low back pain patients fear that activity may cause pain, resulting in weakened muscles like the gluteus maximus.
 Lengthy